RocketCommunicationsInc/astro/packages/astro-uxds/_content/grm-service-ux-design/grm-schedule.md

 ![GRM Schedule Timeline View](/img/service-specific-ux-design/grm-schedule-timeline-details.png)

-1. **Time Range Display** - displays the time range for the current timeline view.
+1. **Time Range Display** - Displays the time range for the current timeline view.
-2. **Top Line Data Aggregates** - displays total contacts and contact state counts.
+2. **Top Line Data Aggregates** - Displays total contacts and contact state counts.
-3. **Zoom Controls** - allows operators to focus on certain time range by zooming the timeline in or out.
+3. **Zoom Controls** - Allows operators to focus on certain time range by zooming the timeline in or out.
-4. **View Toggle** - allows operators to switch between Timeline and List views.
+4. **View Toggle** - Allows operators to switch between Timeline and List views.
-5. **Ground Stations** - ground stations can be collapsed or expanded to display contacts by antenna.
+5. **Ground Stations** - Ground stations can be collapsed or expanded to display contacts by antenna.
-6. **Playhead** - line marks current time with completed contacts to the left and future contacts to the right.
+6. **Playhead** - Line marks current time with completed contacts to the left and future contacts to the right.

 ### List View